vuejs/vue-class-component/docs/guide/extend-and-mixins.md

 ## Extend

-You can extend an existing class compnent as native class inheritance.
+You can extend an existing class component as native class inheritance.
 Imagine you have following super class component:

 ```js
 // super.js